DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

   ```

   Where b2RtQWRtaW46b2RtQWRtaW4= is the base64 encoding of the current username:password odmAdmin:odmAdmin

-**TODO Could we give detail of the project to deploy or just say that it's a sample**

 But if you want to execute a bearer authentication ODM runtime call using the Client Credentials flow, you have to get a bearer access token: